SchlossLab/Sovacool_OptiFit_mSphere_2022/paper/paper.md

 clustering when using the split dataset strategy with half of the sequences selected for the reference by a simple random sample (a 50% split) (Figure ; self-split).
-OTU quality was similar to that from OptiClust regardless of mode (0.029% difference in median MCC).
-In closed reference mode, OptiFit was able to cluster 84.8% of query sequences to reference OTUs with the split strategy, a great improvement over the average 59.1% of sequences clustered to the Greengenes database.
-In terms of run time, closed and open reference OptiFit performed faster than OptiClust on whole datasets by 34.7% and 33.5%, respectively.
-The split dataset strategy also performed 13.5% faster than the database strategy in closed reference mode and 43.5% faster in open reference mode.
+OTU quality was similar to that from OptiClust regardless of mode (0.031% difference in median MCC).
+In closed reference mode, OptiFit was able to cluster 84.9% of query sequences to reference OTUs with the split strategy, a great improvement over the average 59% of sequences clustered to the Greengenes database.
+In terms of run time, closed and open reference OptiFit performed faster than OptiClust on whole datasets by 39.6% and 36.8%, respectively.
+Random access memory (RAM) usage was similar, with OptiFit requiring slightly more RAM in gigabytes than OptiFit.
+Open and closed reference OptiFit required 1.8% and 1.2% more RAM than OptiClust, respectively (data not shown).
+The split dataset strategy also performed 6.7% faster than the database strategy in closed reference mode and 65.5% faster in open reference mode.
 Thus, reference clustering with the split dataset strategy creates as high quality OTUs as *de novo* clustering yet at a faster run time, and fits far more query sequences than the database